Turbo Takeaways

 Process of a VA Construction Loan

-- Find a VA-registered contractor with a valid builder identification number.
+5. Hire a VA-registered contractor with a valid builder identification number.

 Pros and Cons of VA Construction Loans

-- You may be able to get the loan without a down payment
+You may be able to get the loan without a down paymentNot all lenders offer VA construction loans

-- No private mortgage insurance is required at any time
+No private mortgage insurance is required at any timeBuilder must be VA-approved

-- VA funding fees may be waived for some veterans
+VA funding fees may be waived for some veteransYou must meet the land and property requirements

-- More relaxed income and credit criteria
+More relaxed income and credit criteriaAppraisals can take much longer

-- Closing costs and interest rates may be higher than conventional mortgages
+Closing costs may be rolled into the loanClosing costs and interest rates may be higher than conventional mortgages

-- You can’t do the construction yourself
+You can’t do the construction yourself

 VA Construction Loan Requirements

-How To Apply for a VA Construction Loan?
+How To Apply for a VA Construction Loan

-- Find a VA-approved builder.
+3. Choose a VA-approved builder.

-- Review the terms of the loan agreement.
+6. Review the loan terms and agreement.

-- Pay the closing costs, appraisal costs, and funding fees to close the loan and begin construction.
+7. Pay the closing costs, appraisal costs, and funding fees to close the loan and begin construction.

 Common Fees Associated With VA Construction Loans

-There are several different types of fees you’ll need to pay when you borrow a VA construction loan.
+There are different types of fees you’ll need to pay when you borrow a VA construction loan.
 Some of these fees are common across all conventional loans:

-- Origination fee: Lenders typically charge origination fees as a part of the closing costs.
+• Origination fee: Lenders typically charge origination fees as a part of the closing costs.

-- Closing costs: On average, homebuyers pay 3%-6% of the loan amount as closing costs.
+• Closing costs: On average, homebuyers pay 3%-6% of the loan amount as closing costs.
 However, VA borrowers may have to pay less.

-- VA funding fee: The funding fee covers the cost of the loan guarantee, but it may be waived for some veterans.
+• VA funding fee: The funding fee covers the cost of the loan guarantee, but it may be waived for some veterans.
 The fee can also be rolled into the purchase loan.

-- Construction fee: Lenders can charge an additional home construction fee of up to 2% of the loan amount.
+• Construction fee: Lenders can charge an additional home construction fee of up to 2% of the loan amount.

 Alternatives To VA Construction Loans